MicroEJ/VEEPortQualificationTools/README.rst

    :alt: arch_8.0 badge
    :align: left
 ..
-   Copyright 2019-2023 MicroEJ Corp.
+   Copyright 2019-2024 MicroEJ Corp.
 All rights reserved.
    Use of this source code is governed by a BSD-style license that can be found with this software.

 Description
 ===========

-The Platform Qualification Tools (PQT) project provides the tools required to validate each component of a MicroEJ Platform.
+The VEE Port Qualification Tools (PQT) project provides the tools required to validate each component of a VEE Port (formerly named _Platform_).
-After porting or adding a feature to a MicroEJ Platform, it is necessary to validate its integration.
+After porting or adding a feature to a VEE Port, it is necessary to validate its integration.

-Clone this repository with ``git clone --recursive https://github.com/MicroEJ/PlatformQualificationTools``.
+Clone this repository with ``git clone --recursive https://github.com/MicroEJ/VEEPortQualificationTools``.

 Test Suites Available
 =====================